JoeVonDahab/ThiamineTransporters/README.md

     * `protein_sequence`: The translated protein sequence derived from the `generated_dna`.
 * **Labels:**
     * Clinical significance of variants is obtained from sources like ClinVar and the input `dSNP.txt` file.
     * These are mapped to numerical values for model training.
 The primary classes used for the 5-label classification are: Pathogenic (-2), Likely Pathogenic (-1), Likely Benign (1), Benign (2), and Normal (3).
-"Uncertain Significance" (0) is typically filtered out before training or handled as a separate category if needed.
+"Uncertain Significance" (0) is filtered out before training.
 * **Final Dataset:** Prepared datasets (e.g., `final_ready20250505_171511.pkl`) contain the processed DNA sequences, protein sequences, and their corresponding numerical labels, ready for model training.

 ## 4. Methodology: Multi-Modal Deep Learning Architecture